chris-paterson/Recall/README.md

     - Eventually would want to be able to edit things too
     - User notes by a git repo that they specify
         - Don't really want to store any keys so we'll see what's available

+## Terminology
+- dir - Folder
+- Path - Filesystem object such as file